 North Bryan Co. schools closed Tuesday after crash causes power outage

 PEMBROKE, Ga.
-(WTOC) - Hundreds are without power in Pembroke after a car ran into a couple power poles on 119, according to Pembroke Police.
+(WTOC) - Power has been restored in Pembroke after a car ran into a couple of power poles on 119, according to Pembroke Police.

-Pembroke Police Chief William Collins says a car ran into two of the areas main power poles.
-He says the north side of the city is without power, including schools in the area.
+Pembroke Police Chief William Collins says a car ran into two of the areas with main power poles.
+The north side of the city was without power Tuesday morning, including schools in the area.

-North Bryan County schools are closed Tuesday due to the power outage.
+North Bryan County schools were closed Tuesday due to the power outage.

-7:08AM The north side of Pembroke is without power after a crash.
-GA-119 is expected to be closed in the area for a lengthy time.
-Georgia Power is on scene. pic.twitter.com/JvhDICdgn7— WTOCtraffic (@TrafficWTOC) August 16, 2022

-That portion of 119 will be closed as Georgia Power repairs the poles.
-Georgia Power estimates completion around 1 p.m.
+The portion of 119 was closed as Georgia Power repaired the poles.

 You can check Georgia Powers outage map here.